BaraaZino/assignment-4/docs/ai-usage-report.md

 - Strengthened knowledge of accessible tab patterns, accordions, inline validation strategies, cached API usage, and stateful UI management.
 - Practiced turning AI-assisted drafts into production-ready copy and code while keeping accountability in the repo history.
 - Documented AI usage in a reproducible format that links prompts, outputs, and final edits for transparency.
-- Built confidence in mixing cached API calls, DOM fragments, timers, and new features (Impact Roadmap) without external libraries.
+- Built confidence in mixing cached API calls, DOM fragments, timers, and new features (services section, theme toggle refinements) without external libraries.